mkhoshle/IntelEdgeAI-Projects/People-Counter/WRITEUP.md

 Each of these use cases would be useful because once collected, count data is normally sent via the internet (in near real-time) to a retail analytics platform for analysis.
 The data can be analyzed and used for further decision making and planning to improve different aspects of the business.

 ## Assess Effects on End User Needs

 Lighting, model accuracy, and camera focal length/image size have different effects on a deployed edge model.
 The potential effects of each of these are as follows:

 **camera focal length:** All lenses suffer from a certain amount of distortion, in which the image is either stretched or compressed in a non-linear way, making accurate measurements difficult.
 In general, shorter focal length lenses experience more distortion than longer focal length lenses since the light hits the sensor from a bigger angle.
+In obeject detection, the size and distance to the detected object is calculated with known internal camera parameters such as focal length and focal point position.
+Longer focal length acting like a ”magnifier" for estimating the distance of a far object.
+But short focal length are for applications that knowing the distance of the object is not critical.

-**Lighting:** Non-uniform illumination and shading across the image affect lens performance.
-With any lens, image brightness is reduced towards the edges and this is known as vignetting.
-Cos4 vignetting occurs because the light has to travel further to the edge of the image and reaches the sensor at a shallower angle.
-Mechanical vignetting occurs when the light beam is mechanically blocked, usually by the lens amount.
+**Lighting:** Lighting changes the image quality.
+If we are building a traffic sign detection model that will run in a car, ywe have to use images taken under different weather, lighting and camera conditions in their appropriate context.
+This will help model to be trained better and perform better at the production.

-**Model Accuracy:** Accuracy of the deployed edge model is very important.
-The more accurate the model the lower the threshold needed to be provided to the app will be.
+**Model Accuracy:** The more accurate the model is, the more complicated it would be and its performance will be lower on the edge and on resource-constrained devices.
+There should always be a trade-off between accuracy and performance.
+The current researches are trying to design models that while outperforms many other models in terms of accuracy are able to run with a fast speed and lower latency and power consumption on edge devices.

 ## Model Research